ttu/ttu.github.io/_posts/2019-4-28-use-chocolatey-to-install-apps-windows-dev-machine.md

 Sometimes failures are errors in the installation scripts and those are usually fixed pretty fast.
 In case of errors, check conversations from that package's Chocolatey page. ([LINQPad](https://chocolatey.org/packages/linqpad5.install) from the example)

-## Other important installations that can be installed from command line
+## Other Important Installations That Can Be Installed from the Command Line

 Extensions for Visual Studio and VS Code can also be installed from command line.
 Especially installation of VS Code extensions is extremely easy.